SteveJustin1963/tec-DAT/README.md

 # tec-LCDAT
-pronounced "Lick That"
-a  TEC-1 Digital Audio Tape system for saving or playback of programs and 16x2 LCD display
+A TEC-1 "Lick That" Digital Audio Tape system and LCD display, for saving or playback of programs and displaying 16x2 ASCII characters.